sean1516/HomeAssistant/README.md

 - My Home Assistant Traffic is encrypted with [Let's Encrypt](https://letsencrypt.org/).
 I used [this guide](https://www.splitbrain.org/blog/2017-08/10-homeassistant_duckdns_letsencrypt) to get it setup.

 # Editing the Configuration Files:
 What works for me is creating a Samba share that I can then edit on any computer in my house.

-For setting up Samba see this video: [Samba Setup](https://www.youtube.com/watch?v=iQwWEsuRWUw&t=5s)
+I am doing this with the Samba add-on for Hass.io.
+For other install methods [this](https://github.com/SilvrrGIT/HomeAssistant/wiki/Hassbian-Quick-Reference-Sheet#setting-up-a-samba-share) is a good tutorial.

 After you have the Samba share setup, I like to use [Atom](https://atom.io/) to edit my files.
 It works on both Windows and Linux, has a great interface and some nice features.
 [NotePad++](https://notepad-plus-plus.org/) is also easy to use and is a bit more lightweight than Atom (no Linux support though)